bloominstituteoftechnology/web-sprint-challenge-javascript-fundamentals/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read.

-1. Briefly compare and contrast `.forEach` & `.map` (2-3 sentences max)
+1. Briefly compare and contrast `.forEach` & `.map` (2-3 sentences max) forEach executes function on each item of an array. map returns a new array

-2. Explain the difference between a callback and a higher order function.
+2. Explain the difference between a callback and a higher order function. higher order takes a function as an argument callback is passed to another function with the expectation the other function will call it

 3. What is closure?
+    created when a function is called, giving you access to an outter function scope from within the inner function

-4. Describe the four rules of the 'this' keyword.
+4. Describe the four rules of the 'this' keyword. depends on what is calling the object. is it being called by new is it within the global scope is it called as a method or call, bind, apply

 5. Why do we need super() in an extended class?

-You are expected to be able to answer questions in these areas.
+    It is used to call the constructor of the parent class and to access the parent's properties and methods You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.

 ## Instructions